faisaldarbar/faisaldarbar.github.io/_posts/2025-07-03-are-we-losing-our-voice-to-ai.md

 If you take your profile picture and remove all the blemishes using filters, is that really you?

-Then what will remain of our writing if, AI replaces our words?
+Then what will remain of our writing if AI replaces our words?

 ---